CALLBACKS: Wed. May 29, 4:00-8:00

 Please have your cellphone close at hand since we may release your child early.

 Congratulations!
 You did a wonderful job today at auditions.
-Below, you will find all the information you need tomorrow for the callback process; including:
+Below, you will find all the information you need for the callback process; PLEASE READ UNTIL BOTTOM OF THE PAGE:

-- The list of who we are calling back, and all of the scene sides we’d like you to prepare.
+- You’ll see the list of who we are calling back, and all of the scenes/music we’d like you to prepare.
 Be sure and read through it all, so you feel confident for tomorrow.

-- Clothing: Please come dressed in nice, comfortable clothing that you can move in.
-Please no flip-flops/sandals, uggs, or slip-on shoes.
+- Please no flip-flops/sandals, uggs, flats, or slip-on shoes.

-- Ladies: Be sure and pull your hair back out of your face (Gents, this goes for you too if you have long hair).
+- Be sure and pull your hair back out of your face.

-- The names are listed below in alphabetical order with the roles we would like to see you for next to them.
-Please print and prepare any of the scenes that are posted below as it pertains to the characters you are called back for.
+- The names are listed below with the roles we would like to see you for next to them.
+Please print and prepare any of the scenes/music that are posted below as it pertains to the characters you are called back for.
 You do not have to be memorized, but please do be very familiar with your sides.

-- Be sure and bring a water bottle, as well as your printed scene sides to the callback.
+- Be sure and bring a water bottle, and a snack if you like, as well as your printed sides to the callback.

 - You may not be read or seen for all scenes and sides due to time constraints.